tristantanjh/EdenFood/README.md

 4.	`cd` into both frontend and backend folders and run `npm i` on both.
 5. After these steps, do `npm run dev` in both the frontend and backend folders to start the servers.
 6. Visit `http://localhost:5173` to explore the application!

-## Contributions
-Contributions to EventHub are welcome and appreciated!
-Here's how you can contribute:

-- **Bug Reports:** If you encounter any bugs or issues while using EventHub, please open a new issue on the GitHub repository.
-Be sure to provide detailed information about the problem you're experiencing, including steps to reproduce it.

-- **Feature Requests:** Have an idea for a new feature or improvement?
-Feel free to suggest it by opening a new issue on GitHub.
-We value your feedback and are always looking for ways to enhance EventHub.

-- **Code Contributions:** If you're interested in contributing code to EventHub, you can fork the repository, make your changes, and submit a pull request.
-Please ensure that your code follows the project's coding standards and guidelines.

-- **Documentation:** Improving documentation is another valuable way to contribute.
-If you notice any errors or outdated information in the documentation, or if you'd like to add new sections or examples, please submit a pull request with your changes.

-- **Testing:** Help us ensure the stability and reliability of EventHub by testing new features, bug fixes, and updates.
-You can report any issues you encounter during testing or provide feedback on the user experience.

-- **Spread the Word:** Enjoy using EventHub?
-Spread the word to others who might benefit from it!
-Share your experiences on social media, forums, or with your colleagues and friends.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.